BLUESTEM CONSERVATION CEMETERY

 With the arrival of Covid-19 in early 2020, Bluestem's listening sessions and outreach efforts moved online.
 Death, loss and grief surrounded us throughout 2020 and into 2021.
 We discovered through our Bluestem Conversations online that people were eager to share their experiences with family members' end of life choice.
 Most everyone we listened to wanted "something different" for their own disposition; a burial option that was more personal, meaningful, and less impactful on the earth.

-• Celebrates a special Piedmont landscape
+• Celebrate a special Piedmont landscape

-• Restores native grasslands and wildlife habitat
+• Restore native grasslands and wildlife habitat

-• Reveres the sacred in nature
+• Revere the sacred in nature

 Bluestem recognizes the region’s rich agricultural and cultural history and is honored to exist alongside rolling landscapes dotted with livestock and productive farmland.
-These compatible attributes fit with Bluestem’s goals for designing a place of reverence in nature that preserves a region’s rural character, ensures healthy wildlife corridors, protects important stream corridors, and ultimately provides our community with an enduring place of rest and regeneration.
+These compatible attributes fit with our goals for designing a place of reverence in nature that preserves a region’s rural character, ensures healthy wildlife corridors, protects important stream corridors, and ultimately provides our community with an enduring place of rest and regeneration.

 Bluestem Community Council of Stewards

-Heidi Hannapel
+Jennifer Evans Heidi Hannapel

-Allen Brimer Jeff Masten
+Al Lauritano Jeff Masten

-Sidney Cruze Shenae McPherson
+Shenae McPherson

-Beth Tillman
+Franziska Rokoske Beth Tillman

 Learn more about Bluestem's Council of Stewards